Arize-ai/phoenix/docs/api/evals.md

 ### Parameters

 -   **dataframe (pandas.DataFrame)**: A pandas dataframe in which each row represents a record to be classified.
 All template variable names must appear as column names in the dataframe (extra columns unrelated to the template are permitted).
--   **template (PromptTemplate or str):** The prompt template as either an instance of PromptTemplate or a string.
+-   **template (ClassificationTemplate, or str):** The prompt template as either an instance of PromptTemplate or a string.
 If the latter, the variable names should be surrounded by curly braces so that a call to `.format` can be made to substitute variable values.
 -   **model (BaseEvalModel):** An LLM model class instance
 -   **rails (List\[str]):** A list of strings representing the possible output classes of the model's predictions.
 -   **system_instruction (Optional\[str]):** An optional system message for modals that support it
 -   **verbose (bool, optional):** If `True`, prints detailed info to stdout such as model invocation parameters and details about retries and snapping to rails.
 Default `False`.
 -   **use_function_calling_if_available (bool, default=True):** If `True`, use function calling (if available) as a means to constrain the LLM outputs.
 With function calling, the LLM is instructed to provide its response as a structured JSON object, which is easier to parse.
 -   **provide_explanation (bool, default=False):** If `True`, provides an explanation for each classification label.
 A column named `explanation` is added to the output dataframe.
-Currently, this is only available for models with function calling.
+Note that this will default to using function calling if available.
+If the model supplied does not support function calling, `llm_classify` will need a prompt template that prompts for an explanation.
+For phoenix's pre-tested eval templates, the template is swapped out for a [chain-of-thought](https://www.promptingguide.ai/techniques/cot) based template that prompts for an explanation.

 ### Returns